 Do any of these describe your current situation?

-You may be sleeping less hours in order to get everything done … or have insomnia even when you do try to get some shut-eye.
+- You sleep fewer hours in order to get everything done … or have insomnia even when you do try to get some shut-eye. (read this for ideas on how to stay healthy)

 These are all signs your studio is taking over your life.